JanssenProject/jans/docs/janssen-server/auth-server/oauth-features/device-grant.md

 #### ACR value during Device Authorization

 User is required to authenticate if not authenticated yet.
 By default `acr_values` is not set in authorization request, which means it relies on default AS handling.
-However it's possible explicitly set `acr` value during Device Authorization by setting `deviceAuthzAcr` AS configuration property.
+However it's possible to explicitly set `acr` value during Device Authorization by setting `deviceAuthzAcr` AS configuration property.

 ## Request user and device codes